-The Grief of Living in 2025 As a Person Who Cares About Others
+The “Political” Grief of Living in 2025 As a Person Who Cares About Others

-It's a stark and painful reality for anyone with a semblance of empathy: living in 2025 can often feel like wading through a toxic swamp of hate and oppression.
+It's a painful reality for anyone with a semblance of empathy ~ 2025 is a toxic swamp of hate and oppression and cruelty masked as “just how it is.”

-For those of us who have hearts – our precious LGBTQ+ community, immigrants seeking safety, women just wanting bodily autonomy, trans kids navigating school, and so many others – the “political landscape” isn't just disappointing; it feels like a brutal and deliberate takeover by those who thrive on cruelty and division.
+For those of us who have hearts – our LGBTQ+ community, immigrants, women, trans kids, interracial couples and so many others – the “political landscape” isn't just disappointing - it feels like a brutal and deliberate takeover by those who thrive on cruelty and division.

-This isn't about polite disagreements on tax policy; this is about fundamental human rights being actively dismantled, and it ignites a profound and very real grief.
+This isn't about disagreements on tax policy - it’s human rights being dismantled, and it ignites a distressing and very real grief.

 It’s the constant, low-humming distress that accompanies every news alert, every discriminatory law passed, every hateful comment amplified in the public sphere.